-Discover a down-to-earth wine, beer and ice cream tasting scene 45 minutes from San Francisco's Fisherman's Wharf.
+Discover a down-to-earth wine, beer, ice cream tasting and caffeine scene 45 minutes from San Francisco's Fisherman's Wharf.

-While Chardonnay is the most popular wine in the United States, few know most of the Chardonnay produced in the United States can trace its lineage not to a fancy vineyard in Sonoma or Napa but to Wente Vineyards in Livermore, Calif.
+While Chardonnay is the most popular wine in the United States, few know most of the Chardonnay produced here can trace its lineage not to a fancy vineyard in Sonoma or Napa but to Wente Vineyards in Livermore, Calif.
 It was at Wente in 1912 that Ernest Wente convinced his father, C.H.
 Wente to import Chardonnay cuttings.
 The result, after three decades of hard work, was the nation’s first varietally labeled Chardonnay, a 1936 vintage.

 Wine Trail and Vineyards in Livermore

 Today, you can visit Wente Vineyards, along with nearly 60 more wineries in the Tri-Valley area just 45 minutes from San Francisco’s Fisherman’s Wharf.
 Despite Wente’s claim to fame, you’ll find an easygoing, unintimidating attitude in the valley’s laidback hills braided with green rows of grapes.
 What sets the area apart from other wine regions of northern California is the friendly factor, says Robin Fahr, marketing and communications director of Visit Tri-Valley.
 The winemakers agree.